 The six ERP implementation phases can span a matter of weeks or months, depending upon factors such as the size of the system and the degree of customization and configuration.
 The following is an overview of these ERP implementation phases.

 - Discovery and Planning Phase – The discovery and planning phase involves getting to know the business, its processes, its pain points, and its goals for the future.
 Discovery usually involves representatives from all of the departments and divisions that will be using the ERP platform, as they are best positioned to provide input and insight that will be essential for understanding the organization’s needs for the enterprise software system.

 Once all of the information is gathered, a plan is formulated.
 An ERP implementation plan is a detailed document, specifying the exact customizations, configurations, and integrations that must be performed during implementation.
-The plan will also include information on related process flows and hiring needs.
+The plan will also include information on related process flows.
 When all is said and done, the implementation plan will serve as a sort of roadmap for the ERP implementation process.
 As such, one could argue that discovery and planning is the most important of the ERP implementation phases because if this phase is flawed, you will see an adverse impact on all subsequent phases.